 Chemical Reactions - Meaning, Characteristics, Types, Equations, FAQs

-Before starting with chemical reactions, it is necessary to understand physical and chemical changes.
+It is also necessary to understand physical and chemical changes.
 Chemical reactions are an essential aspect of technology, society, and life itself.
 Many activities involving chemical reactions that have been understood and practised for thousands of years include burning fuels, smelting iron, creating glass and pottery, brewing beer, and making wine and cheese.
 Chemical reactions exist in Earth's geology, the atmosphere and oceans, and a wide range of complex processes that occur in all biological systems.

 What are the characteristics of chemical reactions?